-NEXT MEETING IS JANUARY 18 at 1900.
-SEE DETAILS ON HOME PAGE
+NEXT MEETING FEBRUARY 20.
+DETAILS ON HOME PAGE

 Our local Lewisville Club, LARA organized and conducted the local JOTA/JOTI event this past Saturday, Oct.
 16th from 10-4PM at L.L.
 Wood Park in Lewisville.